malloblenne/namu/README.md

 ## Graphics

-The graphics, sprite etc are coming from the [Liberated Pixel Cup](http://lpc.opengameart.org/lpc-blog) or compatible to those
+The graphics, sprite etc are coming from the [Liberated Pixel Cup](http://lpc.opengameart.org/lpc-blog) or compatible to those ones.

 ## Idea